 Until 2013, it was the best solution available.
 Personally I have no experience of this release of this standard, because for the most part Homeplug 1.0 sufficed for my needs, and by the time I needed to upgrade the Homeplug AV2 standard became available.

 Specification was announced in January 2012 to deliver up to 1000Mbps/Gigabit performance (that's five times better than an AV 200 mbps HomePlug), in addition to improved home coverage.

-Designed specifically to work well when streaming HDTV, using VoIP phones, playing online gaming and recording security camera footage
+This standard was designed specifically to work well when streaming HDTV, using VoIP phones, playing online games and recording security camera footage

-AV2 copes much better with the high-bandwidth needed and need for low-latency (quick response time).
+The AV2 standard copes much better with the high-bandwidth needed and need for low-latency and quick response time.

 AV2 will deliver a much better experience for Audio Visual tasks.

 For my home office I personally make use of TP-Link TL-PA8010PKIT 1200 Mbps Gigabit Passthrough Powerline

 Offering a stable, high-speed data transfer rate up to 1200Mbps on a line length up to 300 meters.